-MRI is used to diagnose a variety of disorders, such as strokes, tumors, aneurysms, spinal cord injuries, multiple sclerosis and eye or inner ear problems, according to the Mayo Clinic.
+MRI is also used to examine internal body structures and diagnose a variety of disorders, such as strokes, tumors, aneurysms, spinal cord injuries, multiple sclerosis and eye or inner ear problems, according to the Mayo Clinic.
 It is also widely used in research to measure brain structure and function, among other things.

-"What makes MRI so powerful is, you have really exquisite soft tissue, and anatomic, detail," said Dr. Christopher Filippi, a diagnostic radiologistat North Shore University Hospital, Manhasset, New York.
-The biggest benefit of MRI compared with other imaging techniques (such as CT scans) is, there's no risk of ionizing radiation, Filippi told Live Science.
+"What makes MRI so powerful is, you have really exquisite soft tissue, and anatomic, detail," said Dr. Christopher Filippi, a diagnostic radiologist at North Shore University Hospital, Manhasset, New York.
+The biggest benefit of MRI compared with other imaging techniques (such as CT scans and x-rays) is, there's no risk of being exposed to radiation, Filippi told Live Science.

 How it works

-Protons in different body tissues return to their normal spins at different rates, so the scanner can distinguish among tissues.
+Protons in different body tissues return to their normal spins at different rates, so the scanner can distinguish among various types of tissue.
 The scanner settings can be adjusted to produce contrasts between different body tissues.
-Additional magnetic fields are used to localize body structures in 3D.
+Additional magnetic fields are used to produce 3-dimensional images that may be viewed from different angles.
 There are many forms of MRI, but diffusion MRI and functional MRI (fMRI) are two of the most common.

 This form of MRI measures how water molecules diffuse through body tissues.
 Certain disease processes — such as a stroke or tumor — can restrict this diffusion, so this method is often used to diagnose them, Filippi said.
 Diffusion MRI has only been around for about 15 to 20 years, he added.

 Unlike other imaging forms like X-rays or CT scans, MRI doesn't use ionizing radiation.
-The imaging method is increasingly being used to image fetuses during pregnancy, and no adverse effects on the fetus have been demonstrated, Filippi said.
+MRI is increasingly being used to image fetuses during pregnancy, and no adverse effects on the fetus have been demonstrated, Filippi said.

 Still, the procedure can have risks, and medical societies don't recommend using MRI as the first stage of diagnosis.

-The constant flipping of magnetic fields can stimulate peripheral nerves, and some volunteers report feeling a twitching sensation in their extremities during the switching.
-The flipping also produces clicking or beeping noises, so ear protection is necessary in the scanner room.
+The constant flipping of magnetic fields can produce loud clicking or beeping noises, so ear protection is necessary during the scan.